thedavidmeister/hoplon-drift/README.md

 A convenience fn `hoplon-drift.compile/with-closure-defines` is provided.

-`with-closure-defints` accepts your existing config and an id directly, returns the config with the id merged in.
+`with-closure-defines` accepts your existing config and an id directly, returns the config with the id merged in.

 The id is also supported as an environment variable as per `environ` under